satellite-image-deep-learning/techniques/README.md

 * [eofactory.ai](https://eofactory.ai/) -> supports multi public and private data sources that can be used to analyse and extract information
 * [mapflow.ai](https://mapflow.ai/) -> imagery analysis platform with its instant access to the major satellite imagery providers, models for extract building footprints etc & [QGIS plugin](https://www.gislounge.com/run-ai-mapping-in-qgis-over-high-resolution-satellite-imagery/)
 * [openeo](https://openeo.cloud/) by ESA data platform
+* [Adam platform](https://adamplatform.eu/) -> the Advanced geospatial Data Management platform (ADAM) is a tool to access a large variety and volume of global environmental data

 # Free online compute
 A GPU is required for training deep learning models (but not necessarily for inferencing), and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fastai site](https://course19.fast.ai).
 I personally use Colab Pro with data hosted on Google Drive, or Sagemaker if I have very long running training jobs.